Welcome to the Grützner Laboratory group

 Our main species of interest are the iconic egg-laying mammals, the duck-billed platypus and short-beaked echidna.
 As the oldest surviving mammalian lineage, these extraordinary animals provide valuable insights into mammalian evolution and human diseases.

 If you are interested to collaborate or work with us, please contact Frank directly to discuss opportunities that are available.
-Please check out our research page first to ensure that your interests align with ours.

 See Frank give a TEDx talk about the "Secret Sex of Monotremes" below